healthykitchen101/healthykitchen101.com/electric-skillets/reviews/best.md

 *   Not suitable for deep-frying

 Our best 3 electric skillets are all large-sized, so we felt compelled to add the best medium-sized option.
-And, the GreenLife Ceramic Non-Stick Electric Skillet CC003725-002 fits the bill with its great cooking performance and **excellent coating**.
+And, the GreenLife Ceramic Non-Stick Electric Skillet CC003725-002 fits the bill with its great cooking performance and **excellent coating**.\[127\] GreenLife Electric Skillet 5QT Making Pancake 4

 This skillet preheated to 350°F in just **1 min 58 sec** and to 400°F in **2 min 36 sec**.
 This was significantly faster than the top 3 due to its smaller surface area and despite a lower power draw.